dell/omnia/docs/source/InstallationGuides/InstallingProvisionTool/installprovisiontool.rst

 * Verifies and updates firewall settings.
 * Installs xCAT.
 * Configures xCAT databases basis ``input/provision_config.yml``.
-* Configures the control plane with NTP services for cluster  node synchronization.
+* Configures a docker registry to pull images from the internet and store them locally.
+These images will then be pulled by cluster nodes locally.
+For more information, `click here. <../../Roles/Utils/hpcsoftwarestack.html>`_

 To call this playbook individually, ensure that ``input/provision_config.yml`` is updated and then run::